-(1) Contractors must ensure B-5 ECEAP providers have a written policy to support all children in inclusive environments.
-Policy must include:

-- (a) Philosophy, - (b) Strategies, - (c) Plans to individualize accommodations, and - (d) Plans to ensure that each child and family has access to inclusive high-quality early childhood programming and the opportunity to participate in a broad range of activities.
+- (1) Contractors must ensure ECEAP providers have a written policy to support all children in inclusive environments.
+Policy must include: - (a) Philosophy, - (b) Strategies, - (c) Plans to individualize accommodations, and - (d) Plans to ensure that each child and family has access to inclusive high-quality early childhood programming and the opportunity to participate in a broad range of activities in a regular early childhood program. - (e) Plans to ensure classrooms are balanced, under WAC 392-172A-01152 to maintain a regular early childhood program.